Professional edition active

 • Bundibugyo Ebola virus

-• Reston Ebola virus (which is present in Asia but does not cause disease in humans)
+• Reston Ebola virus (present in Asia but does not cause disease in humans)

 In December 2013, a large Zaire Ebola virus outbreak began in rural Guinea (West Africa), then spread to densely populated urban regions in Guinea and to neighboring Liberia and Sierra Leone.
-It was first recognized in March 2014.
 It involved thousands of people and had a case fatality rate of about 59%.
 Infected travelers spread Ebola virus to Nigeria, Europe, and North America.
 Cases of Ebola continued to occur in the first few months of 2016; Sierra Leone was finally declared Ebola-free in March 2016, Guinea in May 2016, and Liberia in June 2016.

-In September 2022, Uganda reported a case of Ebola disease caused by the Sudan ebolavirus, the first in a decade.
-This outbreak was declared over in January 2023, after 142 confirmed cases and 77 deaths (7).
+In September 2022, Uganda reported a case of Ebola disease caused by the Sudan ebolavirus, the first in a decade; the outbreak resulted in a 50% mortality among 142 cases and was declared over in January 2023 (7).

 Transmission of Marburg and Ebola viruses

 Most index cases involve exposure to nonhuman primates in sub-Saharan Africa.
-The vector and reservoir are not known precisely, although the Marburg virus has been identified in bats, and cases have occurred in people exposed to bats (eg, in mines or caves).
+The vector and reservoir have not been definitively identified, although the Marburg virus has been identified in bats, and cases have occurred in people exposed to bats (eg, in mines or caves).
 Ebola virus outbreaks have been linked to consumption of meat from wild animals in affected areas (bush meat) or soup made from bats.
 Ebola and Marburg virus infections have also occurred after handling tissues from infected animals.

 Filoviruses are highly contagious.
 Human-to-human transmission occurs via skin and mucous membrane contact with body fluids (saliva, blood, vomit, urine, stool, sweat, breast milk, semen) of an infected symptomatic person or rarely a nonhuman primate.
 Humans are not infectious until they develop symptoms.
 Symptoms and signs persist in surviving patients for as long as it takes to develop an effective immune response.
 Typically, surviving patients eliminate the virus entirely and no longer transmit the virus; however, Ebola virus may persist in certain immune-privileged sites (eye, brain, testes).
 The virus may re-emerge from these sites and cause late sequelae or relapse, and sexual transmission from survivors to susceptible individuals is suspected.